An Effective Reading Program Can Change Outcomes

 Learners achieve the appropriate reading standard according to age and aptitude.

-After a full year, learners who used Bug Club were on average:
+After a full year of usage, learners who used Bug Club were on average:

 - 3 months ahead in word recognition